cea-hpc/fastiron/profiling/README.md

 ## Quicksilver modification

 In a sequential context, Quicksilver has received a small tweak to guarantee coherence of the results.
-The random number generator function used to initialize centers randomly, `drand48`, has been replaced with the program'function, `rngSample`.
+The random number generator function used to initialize centers randomly, `drand48`, has been replaced with the program's function, `rngSample`.